 Witches Familiars: What is a Familiar Spirit?
 From Past to Present

 Have you heard the term witch’s familiar?
-Here we take a journey to the past to define the origins of the familiar spirit PLUS learn of the common ones like wolves, cats, and hares.
-You might find your definition is far from the original meaning.
+Some call them devils or demons.
+Others call their pets their familiars.
+Here we take a journey to the past to define the origins of the familiar spirit PLUS learn of the common animals associated with witchcraft including wolves, cats, and hares.
+And you might find your definition is far from the original meaning.

 What is a Familiar Spirit?

 Modern witches refer to their household pets as their “familiars”, but the concept of a familiar originally meant something different.
 So, what is a familiar spirit if not a witch’s magical pet?
 A familiar spirit, according to historical Witch Trial documents, refers to a spirit that aided the witch in her magical workings.
 The documents say the devil gave familiars to witches.
 In exchange, the witch made a pact with the familiar.
 The pact would define what the witch would do for the familiar spirit in exchange for the familiar spirit’s help.
 These familiar spirits could take nearly any form they’d like including different animals and human likenesses.
 According to Doreen Valiente, a familiar spirit in centuries past is now akin to the modern spirit guide.
 And yet, modern traditional witches might disagree.

 What Does a Witch’s Familiar Actually Do?